 - The Climate Change Agreements (Eligible Facilities) Regulations 2012.
 A facility will be eligible if it carries out an energy-intensive process or activity detailed in the Schedule.

 Smaller sites that do not meet the size thresholds of the Environmental Permitting Regulations (EPR), but otherwise would qualify, are also eligible for a CCA.
-For details on exemptions please see the Environment Agency website.

 Energy-intensive industries: definitions

 Energy-intensive industries were defined initially as industries covered by Part A, in Part 2 of Schedule 1 of the Environmental Permitting (England and Wales) Regulations 2010.
 The 2010 version of the EPR is the latest available.This definition applies throughout the UK.

 In 2006, the qualifying criteria for sectors that could apply for a CCA was extended and the definition of ‘energy intensity’ expanded to include the one set out in the Energy Products Directive (which came into force on 1 January 2004).
 The extended criteria are as follows:

 - energy intensity (EI) must be 3% or more (ie energy costs must be 3% or more of the production value for the sector)

 - the industry import penetration ratio must be 50% or more - this ratio is calculated for the sector as a whole to determine its exposure to international competition (the import penetration ratio is the total value of sector imports, divided by the total value of UK sector sales, plus the total sales value of imports, minus the total value of sector exports)

 Sectors that do not meet the international competitiveness criteria must have an EI of 10% or more.